emvolz-phylodynamics/musseco/README.md

 # musseco

 musseco stands for [Mu]lti-[S]tate [S]peciation and [E]xtinction [Co]alescent and
-it is an [R](https://www.r-project.org/) package to estimate parameters for a speciation and extinction coalescent process.
+is an [R](https://www.r-project.org/) package to estimate parameters for a speciation and extinction coalescent process.